Tag Archive | how to grow vegetables in containers

 Amending the Potting Soil

 Feel free to experiment with mixtures of different materials.
-Soils with a lot of bark (pine fines) in the mix tend to dry out faster.
+Soils with a lot of bark (pine fines, wood products) in the mix tend to dry out faster.
 You can mix in smaller-particle loamy topsoil, spongy peat moss, aged manure, or compost to help slow water loss.
 Water-absorbing crystals might help, too.
 But moisten them before you add them to the soil.
 If you don’t, you’ll understand why I italicized the word “before”.

-Adding a layer of undyed mulch on top of the soil helps conserve water and keep the soil a bit cooler.
+Adding a layer of undyed mulch on top of the soil helps conserve water and keeps the soil a bit cooler.

 While some gardeners add rocks to the bottom of the pot, I never do.
 It was thought the rocks increased drainage, but the opposite is true; they create a perched water table in the layer of soil right above the rocks.
 Water percolating through the soil profile is held in this layer by capillarity, and often rots roots trying to grow there, limiting the useful volume of soil.